Skip to main content

 2. Write an instruction — Tell the agent what to analyze

-3. Run — The agent uses the selected skills to research, compute, and produce a signal
+3. Run — The agent uses the selected skills to research, compute, and produce a scored result

 For the full list of available skills, search and filtering, see the Skills Catalog →.